nightwarriorftw/MovieSpot/README.md

 [LICENSE](/LICENSE)

 *Haven't uploaded the database.
-Please make an issue on the repo in case you want to upload*
+Please make an issue on the repo in case you want me to upload*